muhammad-rafi/cisco-ansible-eda/README.md

 ```

 #### Install Latest Java OpenJDK
-`Note:` You may install Java Open JDK, however it was failed to installed for me, So I used Java Oracle JDK only as mentioned in my previous step.
+`Note:` You may like to install Java Open JDK, however it was failed to installed for me, So I used Java Oracle JDK only as mentioned in my previous step.
 You only need one of these.

 ```shell
 (ansible_latest) [root@devnetbox rulebooks]# dnf install java-17-openjdk java-17-openjdk-devel